github/developer.github.com/content/v3/activity/events/types.md

 branches
 : **array** - An array of branch objects containing the status' SHA.
-These branches definitely contain the given SHA, but it may or may not be the head of any of them.
-A maximum of 10 branches will be attached to the event.
+Each branch contains the given SHA, but the SHA may or may not be the head of the branch.
+The array includes a maximum of 10 branches.

 ## TeamAddEvent